- Participating Physician Groups (PPG)

 - Speech, physical and occupational therapy when the services meet the requirements of Title 22, California Code of Regulations

-- Medications administered while the member is hospitalized or at a medical office or emergency room.
+- Medications administered while the member is hospitalized or in an emergency room

-- Medications prescribed by a psychiatrist that are on the Department of Health Care Services (DHCS) Medi-Cal List of Contract Drugs and filled at a participating pharmacy, except those behavioral health medications excluded in the Exclusions and Limitations section of the Member Handbook.
+- Medications prescribed by a psychiatrist that are on the Medi-Cal Rx CDL and filled at a participating Medi-Cal Rx Pharmacy

 - A 72-hour supply of a covered medication in a medical emergency.